Why you should attend at hospital or a GP after your accident to support a personal injury claim

 Even if the medical expert is satisfied – the driver’s insurer or solicitor could argue that your injuries are exaggerated (in extreme cases could allege fundamental dishonesty or fraud).
 In other words – that you were not injured and are claiming wrongly.

 Incidentally – if on speaking with a solicitor you decide to go for the first time to the doctors a year after the accident.
-Depending on your injury this could help, but the representative for the Defendant may argue that a person attending at hospital for the first time a year after an accident would be consistent and suspicious.
+Depending on your injury this could help, but the representative for the Defendant may argue that a person attending at hospital for the first time a year after an accident would be inconsistent and suspicious.

 What should you do if you did not attend hospital soon after the accident?